Maximum number of 65 Components in Jira Cloud Automation

 Summary

-According to our Automation service limits documentation you cannot exceed 65 components per automation rule, otherwise you should receive the following error message while saving or enabling the rule:
+According to Automation service limits, you can't exceed 65 components per automation rule, otherwise, you will see the following error message while trying to save or enable the rule:

 ⚠️You've reached the maximum number of 65 components allowed per rule.
 Please consider splitting this automation rule into multiple rules.